Survivor Series (2019): NXT

 Also on the following NXT, Rhea Ripley had a face-to-face confrontation with NXT Women's Champion Shayna Baszler, and congratulated her for defeating Raw Women's Champion Becky Lynch and SmackDown Women's Champion Bayley at Survivor Series.
 Ripley then reminded Baszler that her team defeated Baszler's team at WarGames and then issued a challenge to Baszler for her championship.
+The title match was then scheduled for the December 18 episode, where Ripley was victorious, ending Baszler's reign at 416 days.

 Also on the following NXT, Lio Rush defeated Raw's Akira Tozawa to retain the NXT Cruiserweight Championship.

+After Shayna Baszler lost the NXT Women's Championship, she reignited her feud with Raw Women's Champion Becky Lynch in 2020.
+At the Royal Rumble, Baszler entered as the final entrant in the women's Royal Rumble match and finished as the runner-up.
+After Lynch's successful title defense on the February 10 episode of Raw, Baszler viciously attacked Lynch.
+She then single-handedly eliminated all of the other opponents in the women's Elimination Chamber match at Elimination Chamber to earn a title match against Lynch at WrestleMania 36.

 Although NXT had won the brand competition for the 2019 Survivor Series, the brand was removed from the competition at the 2020 event.
 NXT was removed due to COVID-19-related issues, as outbreaks of the virus had occurred at both of NXT's home arenas, Full Sail University and then the WWE Performance Center, prompting WWE to exclude NXT wrestlers from the event to avoid potential transmission of the virus to members of the Raw and SmackDown rosters.
 In September 2021, NXT was restructured as NXT 2.0 and reverted to its developmental roots.